3urobeat/arduino-resource-monitor/server/linux/README.md

 [⬅️ Go back to the main page](../..#readme)

 Reads the CPU, RAM & GPU usage of your Linux PC and sends it to the Arduino.
+The utilization data is collected from the Linux Kernel `sysfs` & `procfs`.

 This server uses the [C-Periphery](https://github.com/vsergeev/c-periphery) library.
 It is licensed under the [MIT](https://opensource.org/license/MIT) license.